HorusPay/eos-dev-sandbox/README.md

 eds-deploy_contract [Account Name] [Contract Name]: from within the directory, deploys a contract onto a running Nodeos
 eds-help: display the contents of this file which lists these functions and where to locate them
 eds-print: prints the current state of the blockchain
+eds-wallet_unlock: unlocks your wallet with password stored in password.txt

 # Examples
 eds-example-airdrop_lotto [Name] [Symbol] [Ttotalcoins]: Create a coin and airdrop random tokens on users